Watts-College/crj-507-fall-2025/index.md

 ### Weekly Labs (60%)

 Each week you will receive a short lab that will help you synthesize the material from the week.
 Weekly labs will receive one of the following scores: 10 (excellent work!), 7 (great start, but there are a few things to fix), 3 (I can see you are working hard, but there are a number of areas that need fixing).
-Scoring is based on the answers you provide, the cleanliness of the code and output, and proofreading.
+Scoring is based on the answers you provide, the cleanliness of the code and output, and proofreading of the entire document.
 I will review your lab after it is turned in and provide feedback. *NOTE*: Weekly labs <u>can</u> be **resubmitted** once.
 You can make revisions to your lab, based on my feedback, and I will regrade it (once).
 For example, if you turn in a lab, receive a score of 7, and then revise the lab based on my feedback, you could earn a 10. **Re**-submissions with revisions will be accepted up to the day that the lab is due.
 Lab submissions or **re**-submissions <u>will not be</u> accepted after the review session as we will be going through the solutions.

 #### Lab Review Sessions